gasparesganga/gasparesganga.com/_posts/2019-08-30-php-shapefile-3.0.0.md

 ### Migrating from v2 to v3
-There are some good news:
+Starting with some good news:
-    - The library is still compatible with PHP 5.4+ (as odd as it might seem, in 2019 there are many production systems that still rely on a fully security-patched version of PHP 5.4 and it did not feel right to drop the support ofr them).
+- The library is still compatible with PHP 5.4+ (as odd as it might seem, in 2019 there are many production systems that still rely on a fully security-patched version of PHP 5.4 and it did not feel right to drop the support for them).
 - It now exposes some nice and convenient *Geometry Objects* that behave in a predictable way and are a huge step forward compared to those clumsy *structured arrays* we had before.

-The bad one is that since the whole approach has changed, and you will need to update the code that relies to this library.
-Not big deal actually, here is an example of *basic usage* in v2 and in v3 to better show the differences.
-Please refer to the official [documentation](/labs/php-shapefile/) for a complete explaination of the library.
+The bad news are that since the whole approach has changed, you will need to update the code that relies on this library.
+Not big deal actually, **breaking changes** can be summarized as follows:
+- New folder structure
+- Constructor bitwise flags replaced by constructor options array
+- Namespaces (and Classes) names case normalization
+- Different Shapefile reader Class name
+- Different name and output format of main Shapefile reader method
+- ShapefileException error codes replaced by error types

+Here is an example of *basic usage* in v2 and in v3 to better show the differences:

 #### Reading Shapefiles - Version 2
 ```php?start_inline=1